Skip to main content

 Cold Plunge Benefits: The Science Behind Cold Water Therapy

 At East Texas Hot Tub Co., we have been in the wellness business for 40 years.
-We started with hot water, and now we carry the Vigor cold plunge because the research convinced us that cold therapy is just as important as heat therapy — especially when you combine them.
-Here is what the science actually says.
+We started with hot water, and now we carry the Vigor cold plunge because enough customers asked for it, and because pairing heat and cold is one of the best routines we have seen in four decades of doing this.
+Here is what to actually expect.

-This is not a gentle bump.
-It is a massive surge that explains why cold plungers describe feeling “switched on” after a session — sharper, more alert, more present.
+Cold plungers consistently describe the same sensation afterward: sharper, more alert, more present.
 The brain fog lifts.
 The mental clutter quiets.
 You feel capable and energized in a way that feels entirely different from caffeine.

 Athletic Recovery